-Tuesday 30 December 2014
+Tuesday, 30 December 2014

-This list itself is a kind of budget for you.
-When preparing the list, you will be aware of your pocket and the share of money you are going to allocate for that particular shopping.
-So, you will be having a rough idea of the cost or price of each item that you are going to shop.
+And, while preparing the groceries list, you must have a rough idea of the cost of each item.
 You may not put down the amount on paper.
-But you will be accessing the total amount that you may require for that purchase.
-So, you will try to cut down the quantities or omit some items from the list and try to match the total expenditure with your available fund for that shopping.
+But you will be assessing the total amount that you may require for that purchase.
+When you notice the total amount is much higher, you may try to lower the quantities or omit some items from the list to match the total expenditure with your available funds for that shopping.
 Or, on the other hand, you may increase the fund for that shopping if you do not feel like cutting items.
-This process is known as budgeting your expenses to your income.

 Preparation of Budgets